thephez/dpp-spec/docs/identity.md

-  ✔ should return invalid result if there are duplicate key ids ✔ should return invalid result if there are duplicate keys ✔ should return invalid result if key data is not a valid DER ✔ should pass valid public keys id
+  ✔ should return invalid result if there are duplicate key ids ✔ should return invalid result if there are duplicate keys ✔ should return invalid result if key data is not a valid DER ✔ should return invalid result if key has an invalid combination of purpose and security level ✔ should pass valid public keys id
     ✔ should be present